Skip to main content

 Do I need insurer approval before starting treatment?

 Approval depends on the treatment, timing, claim status, and insurer decision.
-For repeated, expensive, specialist, psychological, or rehabilitation treatment, the safer practical step is to seek written approval and provide the referral, treatment plan, goals, cost, and accident-related reasons.
+For repeated, expensive, specialist, psychological, or rehabilitation treatment, the safer practical step is to seek written insurer approval and provide the referral, treatment plan, goals, cost, accident-related reasons, and any certificate of capacity material that may affect weekly payments.
+If funding is refused, ask whether the next step is Internal Review, SIRA assistance, or the Personal Injury Commission (PIC).

 What if the insurer wants me to see a different provider?